 Northerners reintroduced the measure twice more with the final attempt to attach it to the Treaty of Guadalupe-Hidalgo, but failed each time.

 From a practical sense, there was no real reason to legislate slavery out of existence in the new territories in the American southwest.
 Given the geography and climate of the region, both northerners and southerners largely agreed that slavery could never flourish there.4

-The Wilmot Proviso, in a sense, was a sign of northern Democrats’ displeasure with their declining influence on the national stage.
-It was also arguably as close to a direct confrontation under the constitutional framework as could be possible at the time.
+The Wilmot Proviso perhaps was a sign of northern Democrats’ displeasure with their declining influence on the national stage.
+It was also as close to a direct confrontation under the constitutional framework as could be possible at the time.

 Northern Democrats led by Martin Van Buren grew frustrated with southern Democrats who increasingly demanded their northern allies support pro-slavery measures such as support for the Texas annexation.
 This put northern Democrats in a significant bind as they sought keep slavery as a non-issue among the rapid change in public opinion in the north.2

-The Wilmot Proviso ultimately helped to further the sectional split between northern and southern Democrat,s leading to the slow collapse of the party, which seriously fragmented in the 1860 election.
+The Wilmot Proviso ultimately helped to further the sectional split between northern and southern Democrats, leading to the slow collapse of the party.
+The party finally fragmented and collapsed in the 1860 election.